PERS 3 retirement plan

 If your initial schedule doesn’t meet this eligibility requirement your hours will be tracked by the ISC and the ISC will contact you directly if you meet this requirement.

 If you are newly eligible for PERS 3, retirement elections can be made in Workday.
 For step-by-step instructions on making retirement plan elections, reference this Benefits Enrollment – Retirement – Faculty and Professional Staff user guide.
 If you are eligible to change retirement elections because of a change in employment, the ISC will contact you directly.

-The deadline for selecting a retirement plan for newly eligible employees is as follows:
+The deadline for selecting a retirement plan for newly eligible employees will depend on your retirement plan options:

 If you are a prior PERS 3 participant, you will be placed in the PERS 3 with a 90-day window to elect a rate option.

 Part 1: Your defined benefit